Summer Vacation: How to Make the Most of Summer Break for Teens

 It’s important to relax and have fun with friends during summer break.
 Teens can travel to have fun and learn at the same time.

 At Rustic Pathways, we offer life-changing experiences that combine education, travel, and community service all in one.
-We dozens of programs in 18 countries where students can learn new languages, build new skills, connect with people from around the globe, volunteer to help communities, and more.
+Students can learn new languages, explore national parks, build new skills, connect with people from around the globe, volunteer to help communities, and more.

 About the Author